kleros/kleros-docs/developer/arbitration-by-example/twopartyarbitrable.sol.md

 import "./Arbitrable.sol";

 /** @title Two-Party Arbitrable
  *  @dev A contract between two parties which can be arbitrated.
-Both parties has to pay for the arbitration fee.
+Both parties have to pay for the arbitration fee.
 The winning party will get its fee refunded.
  *  To develop a contract inheriting from this one, you need to:
  *  - Redefine RULING_OPTIONS to explain the consequences of the possible rulings.
  *  - Redefine executeRuling while still calling super.executeRuling to implement the results of the arbitration.